 - Step 7: Build out your new blog

 A blog is a website that focuses primarily on written content.
 Each of these pieces of written content are known as blog posts.

-However, a lot of successful online businesses have been built off the backs of quality blogs.
+A lot of successful online businesses have been built off the backs of quality blogs.
 Blogging has the advantage of allowing you to build up a targeted readership, which you can then sell products, services, or courses to.
 With the right web hosting package and content, you have the potential to turn a blog into an online brand.

 Why You Should Start a Blog

+To start a successful blog you don’t need to have Faulkner-level writing skills.
+And actually, Faulkner’s writing style wouldn’t be a great fit for blogging, where the simpler and more conversational you write, the better.
 People don’t turn to blogs to read textbook-like prose or great literary writing.
 Instead, they want down-to-earth practical information that’s based on real-life experience.